boppescripting/Orbix/README.md

 - **Account ID:** Found on the Cloudflare dashboard sidebar
 - **API Token:** Create at Cloudflare → My Profile → API Tokens with `Account:Cloudflare Tunnel:Read` permission

+### Docker Stats
+- **URL:** Leave empty to use the Docker socket at `/var/run/docker.sock` (requires the socket volume mount in your compose file).
+Or provide an HTTP URL for TCP access, e.g. `http://host:2375`.
+- The widget displays CPU %, memory usage with a color-coded bar, container state, and buttons to start, stop, or restart each container.

 ### Weather
 - No API key required.
 Just enter a city name.